ashwin-sg/grocery-app-dashboard-powerbi/README.md

 <h1>🛒 Grocery App Sales Dashboard</h1>

 ## 📌 About BlinkIt
-[BlinkIt](https://en.wikipedia.org/wiki/Blinkit) Blink Commerce Private Limited, formerly Grofers, is an Indian quick-commerce company owned by Eternal Limited.[5][6][7]
-It was founded in December 2013 and is based in Gurgaon.[8][9]
+[BlinkIt](https://en.wikipedia.org/wiki/Blinkit) Blink Commerce Private Limited, formerly Grofers, is an Indian quick-commerce company owned by Eternal Limited.
+It was founded in December 2013 and is based in Gurgaon.

 Customers of the company use a mobile application to order groceries and essentials online.
-Blinkit's employees then secure the items from their warehouse and deliver the items to the consumer within 10 minutes.[10]
-By November 2021, the company was delivering 125,000 orders every day.[11]
+Blinkit's employees then secure the items from their warehouse and deliver the items to the consumer within 10 minutes.
+By November 2021, the company was delivering 125,000 orders every day.
 Blinkit currently operates in more than 30 cities in India.
-By the end of 2021, the company had raised about US$630 million from investors including SoftBank, Tiger Global and Sequoia Capital.[12][13][14]
+By the end of 2021, the company had raised about US$630 million from investors including SoftBank, Tiger Global and Sequoia Capital.

 In 2022, Zomato Limited (now Eternal) acquired Blinkit for US$568 million in an all-stock deal.